Life Cycle of a Car Salesman

 Symptoms of Stage #4 are:

 Retail car sales is a fun and rewarding career.
-If you're looking to get into it, listen and learn all you can and make your own decision if it’s right for you.
+If you want to get into it, listen and learn all you can and decide if it’s right for you.